-As Canadians we have rights to be treated fairly and with equality.
+As Canadians, we have the rights to be treated fairly and with equality.
 These rights extend into our workplace.
-In our workplace we have the right to be treated fairly and without discrimination based on our gender, sex, disability, race, religion, or age.
+In our workplace, we have the right to be treated fairly and without discrimination based on our gender, sex, disability, race, religion, or age.

 Despite the laws that protect us such as the Canadian Human Rights Act, the Human Rights Code of British Columbia, and the United Nations Universal Declaration of Human Rights; which our country helped write, we still face racism and discrimination in our workplaces and in our communities.

 The BCGEU works closely with our national union (NUPGE) and the Canadian Labour Congress to eliminate discrimination in the workplace and in our society and continues to do so.

 Are you a member of the BCGEU Equity Network yet?

 The BCGEU is committed to ensuring that our activities and events are accessible to our members from all equity-seeking groups, and to connecting with and supporting our diverse membership.
 BCGEU members who identify with one or more of the four equity groups have joined the BCGEU Equity Network, and we would like to encourage you to sign up!

 - Workers with Disabilities (this includes any hidden disability)

 Signing up to the Equity Network puts you on a confidential mailing list and you receive information, news stories and invitations to BCGEU-sponsored cultural and community events.
 We also welcome any interesting articles or events from your community that you would like us to distribute to the Network.

 The email and contact list is kept confidential.
 Unless you agree by indicating on the form that you want to be contacted by other members of your equity group, there is no distribution of your email for any other purpose.